Open-LinaOS-Foundation/LinaOS/Documentation/arm/marvell.rst

   Core:
 	ARMv5 compatible

-  Linux kernel mach directory:
+  LinaOS kernel mach directory:
-	no code in mainline yet, planned for the future
-  Linux kernel plat directory:
+	no code in mainline yet, planned for the future LinaOS kernel plat directory:
 	no code in mainline yet, planned for the future

 Storage family